RichGirl: 2007–2008: Formation

-2009–2010: RichGirl and EP
+2009–2012: RichGirl EP, Fall in Love with RichGirl and disbandment

-RichGirl began to work on their self-titled debut album in 2009, due for release early 2010.
-Sevyn described the album as "motivational, empowering, fun, and honest".
-The girls wrote several songs on the album and did their own vocal arrangements, although Lyndriette said they "didn't get an opportunity to write as much as we all liked only because it was a little rushed, and the label was pushing us to get it done".
-In addition to Harrison, the group has recorded with Bryan-Michael Cox, and production duos The Underdogs, Dre & Vidal, and "KP" and Malay.
-As they continued work on their debut album, the girls performed at the annual Teen Takeover event in May 2009, alongside Keri Hilson and Yung L.A.
-RichGirl was an opening act for Beyoncé on her I Am ...
-Tour, for the North American Leg beginning on June 21, 2009 in New York.
-The group performed a 15-minute set, which included their single, "He Ain't wit Me Now (Tho)", snippets from their debut album and a cover of "Over the Rainbow".
+RichGirl began to work on their debut album in 2009, due for release early 2010.
+The group wrote several songs intended for the album and did their own vocal arrangements.
+In addition to Harrison, the group recorded with Bryan-Michael Cox and production duos The Underdogs, Dre & Vidal, and "KP" and Malay.
+The group performed at the annual Teen Takeover event in May 2009 and was an opening act for Beyoncé on her I Am ...
+Tour, for the North American Leg beginning on June 21, 2009, in New York.

-RichGirl saw their first official release with the promotional-single, "24's" featuring Bun B on February 5, 2009.
-The song managed to peak at number eighty-three on Billboard's Hot R&B/Hip-Hop Songs chart in 2009.
-The group released their official debut single, "He Ain't wit Me Now (Tho)" on June 2, 2009.
-The song features production from the group's founder Rich Harrison, and was accompanied with a music video directed by Ray Kay.
-The song debuted on the Billboard Hot R&B/Hip-Hop Songs at number ninety-six on the week of August 8, 2009.
-The album's next single was confirmed to be "Swagger Right", featuring Fabolous and Rick Ross released on September 27, 2010.
-A music video for the single was shot and released by Colin Tilley.
-The song peaked at number seventy-two on the Billboard Hot R&B/Hip-Hop Songs on its second week after premiere and later fell off the charts.
+RichGirl released the promotional single, "24's" featuring Bun B on February 5, 2009.
+The song peaked at number eighty-three on Billboard's Hot R&B/Hip-Hop Songs chart in 2009.
+The group released their official debut single, "He Ain't wit Me Now (Tho)" on June 2, 2009 which was accompanied with a music video directed by Ray Kay.
+The song debuted and peaked on the Billboard Hot R&B/Hip-Hop Songs at number ninety-six.
+On September 27, 2010, the group released the single "Swagger Right", featuring Fabolous and Rick Ross, which peaked at number seventy-two on the Billboard Hot R&B/Hip-Hop Songs chart.
 On September 9, 2009, RichGirl released a free EP through their official website.
-The EP included the group's lead single "He Ain't wit Me Now (Tho)" and promotional single "24's," along with snippets of tracks from their then upcoming album including "Back 2 tha Club", "Millionaire", and the demo of the second single "Swagger Right", tentatively titled "Get Ya Swagga Right".